catalyst-fp7/documents/interoperability/interoperability.md

 ## Analytics queries and results

-We expect a great variety of analytic tools to be developed, but though we aim to standardize how the analytics platform can obtain data from the catalyst discussion platforms, the specific utilization of the analytics output by these platforms will be intimately tied to either the discussion platform itself or one of its visualisation.
+We expect a great variety of analytic tools to be developed, but though we aim to standardize how the analytics platform can obtain data from the catalyst conversation platforms, the specific utilization of the analytics output by these platforms will be intimately tied to either the conversation platform itself or one of its visualisation.
 For that reason, it is not a realistic goal to standardize an exhaustive list of possible analytic semantics, and maybe even syntax.
 The utilization of analytics data will always be mostly ad-hoc.